8 January 2024

 ITIN 1

-We have two registered Certifying Acceptance Agents at Woodcock Notary Public, so we can help you understand everything you need to know about ITINs.
+We have four registered Certifying Acceptance Agents at Woodcock Notary Public, so we can help you understand everything you need to know about ITINs.
 However, please note that we cannot help you file your taxes, we can only help you with your ITIN application.

 Our certification-only package includes but is limited to the following: authenticating your identity documents, making a certified copy of the said document, signing the W-7 Certificate of Accuracy (COA), and then countersigning the W-7 form.